Checker Cab Building (Detroit): History

 Automobile taxis were first introduced in Detroit in the late 19th century.
 By the 1910s, automobile taxis were commonplace, with stiff competition between organized taxi companies and independent operators.
 In 1921, some of Detroit's independent taxicab operators organized into a confederation soon named the "Checker Taxicab Service," and later the "Checker Cab Company."
 Checker undercut its competition on prices and allowed owner-operators to join, and by 1922 ran 85 cabs, increasing to 240 in 1924.
 In 1923, Checker Cab moved into new offices in the General Motors Building.

 One of Checker's largest rivals, the Detroit Cab Company, was organized in 1910 as the Detroit Garage Company (later the Detroit Taxicab and Transfer Company).
 By the early 1920s, the company was the largest taxicab company in Detroit.
 By 1921, the company had purchased a yard at the corner of Trumbull and Plum, where it built several single-story buildings, including a garage and office.
 In 1927, Detroit Cab constructed a new, multi-story garage and office building.
 The new building was designed by the Detroit branch of the Wisconsin Bridge and Iron Company.

 In 1929, the Checker Cab Company purchased the Detroit Cab Company, and by 1931 had moved its headquarters out of the General Motors Building and into the Trumbull facility.
 The Great Depression caused many of Checker's rivals to go out of business, and by the late 1930s, most of the registered cabs in the city were Checker's.
-The company did well in the postwar years, peaking along with Detroit’s explosive growth, to 900 cabs in 1960, when Detroit’s population was 2 million.
-As the city struggled from the late 1960’s to the 1980s, Checkers numbers fell accordingly, by approximately 50%.
+The company did well in the postwar years, peaking along with Detroit's explosive growth, to 900 cabs in 1960, when Detroit's population was 2 million.
+As the city struggled from the late 1960s to the 1980s, Checkers numbers fell accordingly, by approximately 50%.
 However, it rebounded later and remains the largest cab company in Michigan into the present day.
 Checker remained in the building on Trumbull until 2016 when it sold the building for redevelopment into loft space.
 The building was refurbished as part of the Elton Park development in 2018.